5 facts about: How old do dogs get?

 The mere fact that the life expectancy is long is no guarantee that your faithful companion will also have a full life.

-The goal is not only to live long.
+The goal is not just to live long.
 The goal should be to make the way step by step balanced and happy.

-The point is not only the quantity, but rather the quality of time spent together and for each other.
-This rule of thumb applies to our dear pelt-noses as well as to life itself.
+The point is not just the quantity, but rather the quality of time spent together and for each other.
+This rule of thumb applies both to our dear furry noses and to life itself.

 Then the expectation of extensive togetherness is also every moment where it should be: